windmill-labs/windmilldocs/docs/misc/windmill_compared_to_peers.md

 ## Code-based workflow engines

 On the opposite side, you could chose to go on code-based solutions.
-They give a solid foundation for building your workflows and clean up your code.
+They give a solid foundation for building workflows and clean up your code.
 However, these solutions are less intuitive as they are **complex to set up and operate**.
 Also, they do not allow to share scripts easily or build UIs.

 Although these approaches are interesting, **these players do not seek to reduce the same problems as Windmill**.